BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

  After these steps, everything is set up for the pi, to run the MICRO ROS agent, run the forementioned micro_ros_agent command:

- 	---ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0
+ 	ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyACM0

 ttyACM0 is the serial port name that teensy is connected to
 -tip: to see what port that you are running on, plug teensy in your device first, and run:

-	 	--ls -1 /dev > dev.txt
+  ls -1 /dev > dev.txt
 --unplug your teensy, and run:

-	 	--ls -1 /dev > dev2.txt
+	ls -1 /dev > dev2.txt

 --then run:
 	 	--diff dev.txt dev2.txt
 the port name in /dev/tty will be shown

 ****Now you are ready to fly your blimp!
 Yay!****